The apostle Paul used the term ‘renewing of you mind’ in his letter to believers in Rome.

 Here, and in several other passages of the Old Testament, is an expression of New Testament repentance to salvation in a nutshell.
 When you were saved, you returned to the Lord with all your heart and soul, and you moved out of a world under a curse into a kingdom of blessings.
 In other words, you became a new spiritual being.
 It is the entirety of your spiritual side, the heart and the soul, that is regenerated.
 It is the body, that is the flesh, that is not.

 Therefore, as we discussed earlier, renewing of your mind is not the same thing as the regeneration of your mind.
 Your soul, which includes your mind, is made new, along with the rest of your spiritual being, at the time of repentance.
-The renewing of your mind is accomplished by the repeated practice of not allowing the demands of the flesh to control your mind.
-Paul calls this process sanctification.
+The renewing of your mind is accomplished by the repeated practice of not allowing the demands of the flesh to regain control of your mind.
+Paul calls this process of denying the lusts of the flesh (temptations) Sanctification.

 As a believer, it is not necessary for you to endure the anguish of losing to the flesh time and again because its fleshly pillars have been permitted to regain a foothold in your mind.
 You can achieve mastery over the desires of the flesh by actively engaging in the renewing of your mind.
-This process is greatly enhanced by employing a locker in your mind to hold your fleshly pillars consisting of your old attitudes and beliefs.
+This process is greatly enhanced by employing a locker in your mind to hold your old fleshly pillars consisting of your old attitudes and beliefs thereby keeping them out-of-the-way during the process of renewal.

 Renewing the mind requires work and sacrifice on your part.
 The Old Testament says it this way: